LCC-CIT/CS210-CourseMaterials/Labs/Lab07-MCP/CS210_Lab07_Instructions_All.md

 ## Submitting your lab work on Moodle

-### Beta Version

-- Post a zip file or GitHub link for the beta version of your project in your team channel on Discord.

-### Code Review

-- Review code written by one of your lab partners and share the review with them.
-- Submit a copy of the code review <u>you did</u> on the LMS.
+No code review is needed for this lab assignment.

 ### Production Version

- Based on the code review and helpful advice from your lab partners, you may revise your code.
-On the code review from your lab partner, complete the “Prod.” column to show what you revised.
-Upload the following to the *Lab Production Version* assignment on the LMS:

-1. The Zipped project files or a link to your GitHub repository.
-3. The code review <u>from your lab partner</u> with the “Prod.” column filled out by you.
+Submit two screen-shots:

+- One of either GitHub Copilot in VS Code or Claude Desktop responding to a forecast request
+- One of the client running in a terminal and responding to a forecast request.

+You don't need to submit code unless you did something other than just the tutorial&mdash;in which case, you didn't need to write any code.

 ## Grading Criteria

-The main focus of grading will be on program design, problem solving skills, AI-assisted coding and on testing (quality assurance).
+The main focus of grading will be on problem solving skills in terms of getting everything set up so that your MCP server and client run properly.